American Indian information

 is a divine spirit with no human form or attributes (including gender) and is never personified in Miami myths.
 The name is pronounced

 similar to kih-cheh mah-neh-toh-ah.

-Powerful storm spirits that live in the sky and cause thunder and lightning.
+A powerful storm spirit that lives in the sky and causes thunder and lightning.
 Although they are associated with birds, particularly in

 artwork, Thunder Beings are described as having human form in most Miami stories.